 All children coming to the HSA for a health assessment should be checked for general and physical danger signs and assessed for the presence of cough, fever, and diarrhoea.
 General danger signs are as defined in the IMCI.
 Physical danger signs in iCCM that also need urgent referral are chest indrawing, palmar pallor, red on MUAC tape and swelling of both feet.
 If the HSA has detected a danger sign, he should carry on with the assessment of the three main symptoms, and identify a pre-referral treatment.
 If the HSA has not detected any danger signs and assessed the child for the main symptoms, will give first dose of treatment and counsel the mother to treat at home.

-In the figure 2 above, a clinical error pathway is shown as the assessment and classification of disease by the HSA is not 100% correct and there is possibility of misdiagnosis and treatment that we want to capture in the model of this intervention.
+In Figure 2 above, a clinical error pathway is shown as the assessment and classification of disease by the HSA is not 100% correct and there is possibility of misdiagnosis and treatment that we want to capture in the model of this intervention.
 A child with a cough or difficult breathing and:

 presents fast breathing with any of the general danger signs, should be classified as fast breathing with danger sign (severe pneumonia), referred immediately to a health facility and given a first dose of antibiotic.